It’s not a question of “allowing”.

 - Those individual devices that are not similar must be optional, meaning that the system will run properly without the device.

 If those conditions are met, maybe it’ll work.

 And it’s a huge if.

-It’s possible that Windows will be able to boot, notice that some non-critical hardware has “changed”, go through the process of updating itself (perhaps asking for driver or installation disks), and actually run.
+It’s possible that Windows will be able to boot, notice that some non-critical hardware has “changed”, go through the process of updating itself, and run.